-To create a policy for the determination and use of special course and non-computer laboratory fees at Michigan Tech University.
+To serve as a policy for the determination and use of course fees collected by academic units at Michigan Technological University.

 Students are assessed tuition to attend courses and earn credit toward a degree at Michigan Tech.
 The tuition rate is determined based on the total cost to deliver intellectual material in a traditional classroom environment.
 Included in this tuition assessment is the cost of any administrative and facilities support necessary to fulfill the instructional mission of the university.

 It is the option of Michigan Tech to levy fees for any course with a specialized educational component to cover the additional costs of providing important educational experiences.

 - deposited to a separate, easily audited account under the direct control of the unit responsible for overseeing the activities or initiatives for which the fees are charged;

 - used for the sole purpose of supporting, maintaining, and improving the educational offering;

 - reviewed for appropriateness as part of the existing budget review process; and